 Written by me, unless otherwise indicated

-Motivation for Creative People: How to Stay Creative While Gaining Money, Fame, and Reputation — my book, which looks at intrinsic and extrinsic motivation in depth, as well as two other complementary types of motivation: personal and interpersonal, and how to find the right blend of motivations for your own creative career.
+Motivation for Creative People — my book, which looks at intrinsic and extrinsic motivation in depth, as well as two other complementary types of motivation: personal and interpersonal, and how to find the right blend of motivations for your own creative career.

 Drive: The Surprising Truth About What Motivates Us by Dan Pink.
 An excellent survey of the research on motivation, and the importance of intrinsic motivation for creativity.

 Animated Video: Drive – animated version of Dan Pink’s RSA lecture, good summary of the book.